AndWeiss/Molecules/README.md

 # Molecules

-It calculates the movement of particles (realized as ellipses), based on an audio input.
+It calculates the movement of particles (realized as ellipses), based on audio input.

+An demonstration can be found in: [youtube](https://youtu.be/1QCAsis7KT4?si=4RnAl_ZnFG1IfmiL)

 It is programmed with processing version 3+ https://processing.org/download/ Additionally the papaya library, for matrix multiplication must be installed http://adilapapaya.com/papayastatistics/